 Accessing invoice information and actions

-View the invoice history of activities.
+View the history of activities on the document.

-View the attached documents.
+Download/preview/delate the attached document(s).

 FAQ